jonimake/CelestialSphere/README.md

 Stars' data can be found under the resources folder.
 Source of this data is [https://github.com/astronexus/HYG-Database](https://github.com/astronexus/HYG-Database).
 You can obviously use any kind of data, as long as it can be massaged into the `FStar` struct.

+### Star data

+The star coordinates are in J2000.0 epoch and equinox.